Find help and support to help with money worries

 Kent and Medway Journeyshare – find someone to share your journey to work with and save money on transport costs.

 Kent Money Advice Hub - free and confidential advice to support you if you have money worries.
-The service is available online and also by telephone, WhatsApp messaging and video calling as well as at kiosks in some community locations.
+The service is available online, by telephone and video calling as well as at kiosks in some community locations.

 Citizen’s advice – advice about benefits, debt and housing.
 Trained advisors you can talk to about claiming benefits or getting more from your current benefits, or how to speak to organisations you owe money to.